 [The Plaintiff] asserts that [the Defendant] has contributed to infringement by another person.

-To find contributory infringement, you must find that someone other than [the Defendant] has directly infringed a claimed invention of the patent.
+To find contributory infringement, you must find that [alleged direct infringer] has directly infringed a claimed invention of the patent.

-To establish contributory infringement, [the Plaintiff] must prove that it is more likely than not that [the Defendant] had knowledge of both the patent and direct infringement of that patent.
-Plaintiff must prove that each of the following is more likely than not:
+To establish contributory infringement, [the Plaintiff] must prove that each of the following is more likely than not:

-someone other than [the Defendant] has directly infringed a claim of the [abbreviated patent number] patent;
+[alleged direct infringer] has directly infringed a claim of the [abbreviated patent number] patent;

+[the Defendant] had knowledge of both the patent and direct infringement of that patent;

 [the Defendant] sold, offered for sale, or imported within the United States a component of the infringing product or an apparatus for use in the infringing method;

 the component or apparatus is not a staple article or commodity of commerce capable of substantial non-infringing use;